What is the selection process like?

 Absolutely!
 All of the servant evangelism projects you will lead will be at busy and safe locations that are approved by The Journey staff.

 What are the living arrangements like?

-Depending on how many interns there are, you will either be sharing an apartment (with others of the same sex) or live in a mission house in a dorm-like setting.
+Depending on how many interns there are, you will live in a mission house in a dorm-like setting.

 What are the particular responsibilities of an intern?